 - Medications for Women During the Childbearing Years

-For each medication listed below, you’ll find a description of the medication, what it is commonly prescribed for, its most common side effects, and things you shouldn’t do and other medications you shouldn’t take while on the psychiatric medication.
+For each medication listed below, you’ll find a description of the medication, what it is commonly prescribed for, its most common side effects, and other medications you shouldn’t take while on the psychiatric medication.
 The insert that came with your medication, however, is far more detailed.

-Remember, if you have a question about your medication, please talk to your doctor or a pharmacist.
+Remember, if you have a question about your medication, please talk to your doctor or pharmacist.